 Despite approaching our centenary, we are also a 'young' Department.
 This has created a unique opportunity for our researchers to build a curriculum in politics and international relations that is truly up-to-date and reflects the most recent innovations in the discipline.
 We strive to ensure that the research and teaching we offer at Royal Holloway is of the highest quality.

-Since 2006, staff in the Department have received a total of nineteen teaching prizes.
-Click here for details.
+Since 2006, staff in the Department have received a total of 19 teaching prizes.